Non-Parametric Simulation of Multivariate Extreme Events via Spectral Bootstrap: Introduction

 \section{Introduction}

-\maud{ Extreme value theory (EVT) provides the statistical framework for the study of extreme events.
+{ Extreme value theory (EVT) provides the statistical framework for the study of extreme events.
 It allows statistical inference beyond the observed sample, such as estimating the probability of an event more extreme than those already observed, or evaluating an extreme quantile, that is, a quantile whose order tends to one as the sample size tends to infinity.
 These questions arise in many fields, such as finance (e.g. financial crises and Value-at-Risk), climatology (e.g. droughts and severe wind storms) and insurance (e.g. cyber risk and bodily injury).
 For example, one might wish to determine the height of a dyke so that the probability of a flood occurring is $10^{-4}$.
 Similarly, one might want to estimate the probability of observing a wave higher than the highest wave that has ever been recorded.
 EVT focuses on the tail of the sample distribution, that is to say, either on the largest order statistics or on the observations exceeding a certain threshold are considered.
 Therefore, inference is based only on a sub-sample, which can be rather small.
 On the other hand, the theory is essentially asymptotic.
 In particular, estimators are proven to have good asymptotic properties when the size of this subset of data tends toward infinity \citep[for more details, see][]{de2006extreme}.

 To overcome this issue, a natural idea is to use bootstrap procedures to increase the size of the sub-sample used for inference.
-However, as explained by \citet{de2024bootstrapping}, bootstrap cannot be used as it is for EVT.
+However, bootstrap cannot be used as it is for EVT.
 The main reason is that empirical distribution does not satisfy the EVT conditions even though the underlying sample distribution does.
-In their paper, \citet{de2024bootstrapping} derive a bootstrap version of the fundamental expansions for the tail quantile process in the univariate framework of EVT, allowing the bootstrap to mimics, for any estimator in EVT whose asymptotic properties can be established via the tail quantile process, the original behaviour of the estimator.
+Nonetheless, \citet{de2024bootstrapping} were able to derive a bootstrap version of the fundamental expansions for the tail quantile process in the univariate framework of EVT, allowing the bootstrap to mimics, for any estimator in EVT whose asymptotic properties can be established via the tail quantile process, the original behaviour of the estimator.